 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

 This is another holiday recipe with its roots in my family traditions.
-My mother-in-law (affectionally known as Grammy to all) has been making this family recipe for these Pecan Tarts during the holidays for decades, much to the delight of the entire family.
+My mother-in-law (affectionally known as Grammie to all) has been making this family recipe for these Pecan Tarts during the holidays for decades, much to the delight of the entire family.
 Sometimes we call them Mini Pecan Pies or Little Pecan Pies but everybody knows what they are.
 South Louisiana is known for some of the best pecans and sugar produced anywhere, so it’s no wonder that Cajun and Creole cooks have developed numerous recipes in which to use this wonderful combination.
 I think you’ll agree that these bite-sized morsels are right at the top of the list.